At our March West Metro Detroit WordPress meetup, one of our members asked about switching their WordPress theme.

 If the featured image dimensions are different, you may have to replace them.
 For self-hosted WordPress sites, two plugins can make that job easier.

-When you have no featured images for your posts, Set All First Images As Featured will make the first image in the post a featured image.
+When you have no featured images for your posts, Quick Featured Images will help you set up the first image in the post as a featured image.

 The Regenerate Thumbnails will regenerate the thumbnails for all your images.

 One more tip to add to the nine tips I shared: if you’re someone you plans to change themes every couple of years, save yourself some work.